Lower Decks (Star Trek: The Next Generation): Influence

-This episode has proved influential on later television writers.
-In his "Production Notes: Doodles in the Margins of Time" in 2007, Doctor Who executive producer Russell T Davies cites "Lower Decks" along with the Buffy the Vampire Slayer episode "The Zeppo" as an influence on his 2006 Doctor Who episode "Love & Monsters".
+"Lower Decks" proved influential on later television writers.
+In his "Production Notes: Doodles in the Margins of Time" (2007), Doctor Who executive producer Russell T Davies cited "Lower Decks" along with the Buffy the Vampire Slayer episode "The Zeppo" as an influence on his 2006 Doctor Who episode "Love & Monsters".
 The episode provided a television format which came to be known as the "Doctor-lite episode", an annual tradition for Doctor Who since 2006.

-The episode inspired the premise and title of the series Star Trek: Lower Decks, an animated comedy series set in the Star Trek universe which also focuses on low-ranking junior crew members on a Starfleet ship.
+"Lower Decks" inspired the premise and title of the series Star Trek: Lower Decks, an animated comedy series set in the Star Trek universe which also focuses on junior officers on a Starfleet ship.
+The show's fourth season features a story arc involving characters from "The First Duty", in which main character Beckett Mariner's friendship with Sito serves as a source of longstanding distress following Sito's death.
+Shannon Fill reprised the role of Sito Jaxa in a flashback during this time.